AHCC STATE POLICY PLATFORM/SCOPE

 The Hispano Chamber believes that it should be easy to start and grow a business in New Mexico and therefore supports policies that encourage free trade and commerce that benefits the local community.

-The Hispano Chamber supports tax policies that provide tax breaks and credits as incentives for small businesses that promote continued prosperity and growth for small businesses.
+The Hispano Chamber supports tax policies that provide tax breaks and credits as incentives for small businesses that promote continued prosperity and growth.

-The Hispano Chamber celebrates New Mexico’s rich culture and history and thus supports policies that promote diversity and inclusion as well as well as policies that promote toursim.
+The Hispano Chamber celebrates New Mexico’s rich culture and history and thus supports policies that promote diversity and inclusion as well as policies that promote tourism.

 The Hispano Chamber supports policies that will provide for improvements in New Mexico’s infrastructure, including roads, broadband, and power, as all are vital for a vibrant small business community.